yolorollo/docs/README.md

 docker compose version 1.27.4, build 40524192
 ```

-> ⚠️ You may need to run the following commands with sudo but this can be avoided by assigning your user to the `docker` group.
+> ⚠️ You may need to run the following commands with sudo but this can be avoided by adding your user to the `docker` group.

 **Project bootstrap**
 The easiest way to start working on the project is to use GNU Make: